Services for First Nation, Métis and Inuit students are offered through our First Nations Support staff and First Nations Cultural Coordinator

 Whether you need help with choosing a class; information on First Nations funding, university and community resources; or just want to chat, our doors are always open.

-Email us or drop by for a visit in the Student Services Centre located on the main floor of Ayamdigut Campus.
+Email us, drop by for a visit in the Student Services Centre located on the main floor of Ayamdigut Campus, or book an appointment below.

 Elders on Campus